 (Actually, Adek, Zina and Henry spent more than a year in the city of Łódź in Poland.
 See “A Postcard from Zina.”)

-Clearly, living conditions in Siberia were much more primitive and harsher than in Białystok, and they had no idea what the Soviets had in store for them next.
+Clearly, living conditions in northern Russia were much more primitive and harsher than in Białystok, and they had no idea what the Soviets had in store for them next.
 They felt the move as a disaster.
 As it turned out, a year or so later, Białystok was occupied by the German Army (June 27, 1941, during the Battle of Białystok–Minsk).
 Until 1944, it was the capital of Bezirk Białystok, a region in German-occupied Poland.
 During that period, most of the Jews in Białystok perished at the hands of the Germans.
-So being deported to Siberia was anything but a disaster: It probably saved their lives.
+So being deported to northern Russia was anything but a disaster: It probably saved their lives.

 However, much worse was to come for Adek.
 One day, one of the prisoners started saying that there were so few guards, the prisoners could all just walk away from the village.
 Adek said that was ridiculous, that they were hundreds of miles from anywhere they might find shelter.
 A guard must have observed Adek addressing the small group that had gathered, because that evening the guards came to his hut and said that the commandant wanted to speak with him.
 As they started to take him away, Zina handed Adek his coat.
 The guard assured her that he would not need his coat, that he would be right back, but she insisted.